 Natural white light is good for kitchen, laundry, and areas that have a warmer climate as the white light helps the room feel cooler.
 Warm white light creates a more relaxing environment in areas like bedrooms and living rooms.

-A: Residential LED lighting upgrades under the VEU program in which you can get old globes, CFLs and halogen downlights replaced with energy efficient LED lights.
+A: Yes!
+Residential LED replacement under the VEU program is still available in Victoria.
+You can get old globes, CFLs and halogen downlights replaced with energy-efficient LED lights.

-A: Because the state government wants to make energy efficiency improvements more affordable for business and households and contribute to the reduction of greenhouse emissions.
+A: The Victoria state government because the government wants to make energy-efficiency improvements more affordable for business and households and contribute to reduction of Australia’s greenhouse emissions.